ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/dom-virtualisation/index.md

 ## Suppress Virtualisation

-To turn off Column Virtualisation off set the grid property `suppressColumnVirtualisation=true`.
+To turn off Column Virtualisation set the grid property `suppressColumnVirtualisation=true`.
 To turn off Row Virtualisation set the grid property `suppressRowVirtualisation=true`.

 Note if `suppressRowVirtualisation=true`, then there is no Row Buffer and the `rowBuffer` property is ignored.